Stream Settings

 }

 More information on merge can be found here.
-It should be noted that the volume of partitions written directly by the Stream affects the merge service - i.e. more/less partitions to merge later.
+It should be noted that the volume of partitions written directly by the stream affects the merge service, giving it more or fewer partitions to merge later.

-Where a higher number of partitions are being created during the initial ingest stream it is important to ensure there are a sufficient amount of merge peers created to merge the resultant data.
-A higher partition count in the initial loading process may require higher counts (or size) of merge servers.
+If you are migrating a large amount of data, a higher partition count during your initial loading process may require higher counts of merge servers and/or larger merge servers.
+When a higher number of partitions are being created during the initial ingest stream, it is important to ensure there is a sufficient amount of merge peers created to merge the resultant data.